-We’ve given you Twitter, perhaps the most talked about social media site of the moment.
-Although Twitter is arguably perceived as being more about socialising than professional networking, it is still a hugely valuable tool for businesses, professionals-and job seekers.
+We’ve given you Twitter, perhaps the most talked-about social media site of the moment.
+Although Twitter is arguably perceived as being more about socializing than professional networking, it is still a hugely valuable tool for businesses, professionals and job seekers.
 Here are 10 tips for using Twitter to get a job.

 1. Fill in your bio